Here Is Where Masks Are Still Required

 In almost all states, individual businesses can make their own policies for customers and staff, although Florida health guidance from February states that "[b]usinesses are advised to no longer require facial coverings for employees."

-As of April 18, Philadelphia will be the first major US entity to restore indoor masking requirements since Hawaii became the last state to let its mandate lapse in March.
+As of April 18, Philadelphia will be the first major US entity to restore indoor masking requirements.
+Proper face coverings will be required in all indoor public venues, including stores, restaurants, government offices and schools.

 Which states and cities still require masks in schools?